heckpiet/masscan_webscanner/README.md

 # Masscan Web Scanner

-High-speed, parallelized port scanning with automated HTML fetching and screenshotting for discovered web services.
+High-speed, modularized port scanning with automated HTML fetching and screenshotting for exposed web services.
+Now supports **IPv6**, **range splitting**, and **parallel execution** across IP spaces.

-This tool is built for security analysts and automation enthusiasts who want not just open ports, but also visual and HTML-based insights into exposed web services across many hosts.
+This tool is built for security analysts and automation enthusiasts who want not just open ports, but also **visual** and **HTML-based insights** into exposed services — for both IPv4 and IPv6.

-# Info
-This Code is written a glued with AI
-Use on your own risk!
+> ⚠️ This code was assembled and partially generated with AI assistance.
+Use at your own risk!

 ---

 ## 🧭 What it does

-1. **Parallel Masscan scans** multiple IP ranges simultaneously.
+1. **Parallel Masscan scans** across multiple IPv4 and IPv6 ranges.
+2. **Automatic IPv6 range splitting** to bypass Masscan limitations.
-2. **Parses** Masscan output to identify open HTTP/HTTPS ports.
+3. **Parses** Masscan output to identify open ports.
-3. **Fetches HTML** and **screenshots** of discovered services via MechanicalSoup and Selenium.
+4. **Fetches HTML** and **screenshots** from web services via MechanicalSoup + Selenium.
-4. **Organizes** all output into a timestamped root directory:
+5. **Organizes output** into a timestamped directory structure:
    ```
    Masscan_WebScanner_YYYYMMDD_HHMMSS/
    ├── logs/
-   │   ├── masscan.log       # masscan stdout logs
+   │   ├── masscan.log        # raw scan logs
-   │   └── errors.log        # fetch errors and warnings
+   │   └── errors.log         # errors and timeouts
    ├── output/
-   │   ├── *.lst             # raw masscan output files
+   │   ├── *.lst              # raw scan output
-   │   └── *_summary.txt     # parsed summaries of open ports
+   │   └── *_summary.txt      # parsed summaries
    └── html/
-       └── <IP>/             # directory per scanned IP
+       └── <IP>/              # one directory per IP
            ├── <IP>_page_<port>_<timestamp>.html
            └── <IP>_screenshot_<port>_<timestamp>.png
    ```